mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 ![DLM Excel-Addin step 1](/dotstatsuite-documentation/images/dlm-excel-addin-03.png)

-**cache clean-up**
+**Cache clean-up**
 The DLM Excel-Addin has an in-built cache with 2 functions:
-- caching structures for the duration of 3 days
+- Caching structures for the duration of 3 days,
-- caching data for the duration of the current Excel session
+- Caching data for the duration of the current Excel session.

 In order to allow you getting fresher structures or data than those in the current cache, clicking the **cache clean-up** refresh button **empties the cache for all structures and data.**

 **Edit favorites**
-Editing favorites allows you to add or remove dataflows form your favorites, clearing all previously selected dataflows as favorites, and save back the selections.
-You can display all dataflows from the source, or only favorites.
+Editing favorites allows you to add or remove dataflows from your favorites, clearing all previously selected dataflows as favorites, and save back the selections.
+You can show all dataflows from the source, or only favorites.

 ![DLM Excel-Addin edit favorites](/dotstatsuite-documentation/images/dlm-excel-addin-04.png)

 **Edit filters**
-Editing filters, after having selected a dataflow from the list, will allow you to:
+Editing filters, after having selected a dataflow from the list, allows you to:
-- Reduce the default "all" selection for each dimension filter by seelcting elements one by one,
+- Modify the default "all" selection for a given dimension filter by selecting elements one by one,
-- Select all elements or none per each dimension filter,
+- Select all elements or none for a given dimension filter,
 - Search for a specific element (spotlight feature) in a dimension filter,
 - Show only selected elements per dimension filter,
-- Apply your final selection(s), or cancel all selection(s).
+- Apply your final selection(s), or cancel all (No filter, re-applying the "all" default setup).

 ![DLM Excel-Addin edit filters](/dotstatsuite-documentation/images/dlm-excel-addin-05.png)

-The edit filters window offers advanced options for specific dimensions such as **TIME_PERIOD** and allows to select frequency and start/end periods:
+The edit filters window offers advanced options for specific dimensions such as **TIME_PERIOD**, allowing to select frequency or editing start/end periods:

 ![DLM Excel-Addin edit filters time period](/dotstatsuite-documentation/images/dlm-excel-addin-06.png)

 **Check/modify your filters selection**
-Once you applied filter(s) selection(s), it is possible to review it and modify directly from the "Current filters" list by directly editing the fields (add/remove):
+Once you applied your filter(s) selection(s), it is possible to review it and modify directly from the "Current filters" list by directly editing the fields (add/remove):

 ![DLM Excel-Addin modify selections](/dotstatsuite-documentation/images/dlm-excel-addin-07.png)

 **Paste a selection**
-You selection is returned as a SDMX Rest query, but you can also retrieve such query from another system/environment, paste it intot he bottom filed, and applied it as the wished selection.
-The filters selections will thus be applied to the corresponding above fields:
+You selection is returned as a SDMX Rest query, but you can also edit this query from this field and apply the wished modifications.
+The filters selections will thus be updated accordingly in the above data filters:

 ![DLM Excel-Addin paste selection](/dotstatsuite-documentation/images/dlm-excel-addin-08.png)

 ---

 ### Step 2: specify output
 After completing step 1, you can click on "Next step".
-Step 2 of preparing your data extraction offers the following options:
+Step 2 offers the following options before lauching the data extraction:
 - Choose where the output should start (Excel sheet and cell) **(1)**
 - Specify the output table type **(2)**
 - Define the available options for returning the data **(3)**